jasonyeske/dsgn270-a1/README.md

 # Wireframe Assignment 1

 ### Youtube
+   #### Youtube is a social network where users can share and edit videos for others to watch

 - as a student, I want to watch a how to video so I can further understand an assignment
 - as a creator, I want to upload a video so I can expand my audience and make more ad revenue
 - As a user, I want to upgrade to youtube premium so I no longer have to watch advertisements